 “For example, the opt-out or ‘No’ link can read, ‘No, I’d rather not receive free deals in my inbox.’

-‘Ok, why not?
+In this case, seeing this link, the visitor will reconsider their option to opt-out and think, ‘Ok, why not?
 I like free deals, I can read the emails when they arrive and decide later, ok I’ll signup.’

+“A choice can leave doubt in people’s minds if they did make the right decision or not,” said Krista Bunskoek.
 “If someone said ‘No,’ that choice can linger on in their minds and there’s more likelihood of them coming back to your site anyway.”

 “If you let yourself fall to the dark side,” warns Lance, “which is basically outright trickery – you may see some positive initial results, but you’ll be found out eventually, and in the end, your newfound customers will be pissed.”

-Urgency That Doesn’t Feel Cheap
+14. Urgency That Doesn’t Feel Cheap

 Let’s learn a little lesson about urgency.
 It does not have to look like this: